1.500 miles / 2.414 km

 Today, the circuit continues to host 600 mile and 500 mile NASCAR rounds, the annual All Star Race and events on the Nationwide and Truck Series calendars, alongside other stock car events as well as regular auto fairs, training days and test sessions.
 All in all, it hosts around 380 events a year, making it one of the busiest sporting venues in the world.

-For 2018, the second of the NASCAR races will switch to using the 'Roval' course, which combines much of the infield road course and almost the full oval circuit (only 400 feet of the full oval are not used by the 2.4 mile combined course).
-The Bank of Amercia 500 will become the first road course in the NASCAR play-offs - unusually for a US race, the '500' refers to the race distance in km, as the event will take place over 130 laps.
+For 2018, the second of the NASCAR races switched to using the 'Roval' course, which combines much of the infield road course and almost the full oval circuit (only 400 feet of the full oval are not used by the 2.4 mile combined course), with additional chicanes on the front and back stretches.
+The Bank of Amercia 500 has thus become the first road course in the NASCAR play-offs - unusually for a US race, the '500' refers to the race distance in km, as the event will take place over 130 laps.

 Charlotte Motor Speedway is located at Concord, North Carolina, approximately 10 miles north-east of Charlotte itself.
 The nearest airport is Charlotte Douglas International Airport at Charlotte, 21 miles from the circuit and around 26 minutes drive.